 Although notarisation is widely used in business cases involving foreign affairs and overseas matters, it is generally used to make any legal document publicly enforceable and binding.

-If you’re a business owner engaging in transactions abroad, understanding Notaries Public, its importance, and implications are crucial.
+If you’re a business owner engaging in transactions abroad, understanding Notaries Public in Singapore, its importance, and implications are crucial.
 Let’s discuss.

 Notaries Public are qualified lawyers in Singapore appointed by the Board of Commissioners for Oaths and Notaries Public to provide notarisation services to individuals.